Kingdom Hearts III: Setting

-The story opens with the final scenes of Kingdom Hearts 0.2: Birth by Sleep – A Fragmentary Passage, and serves as a conclusion of the "Dark Seeker/Xehanort Saga" that occurs in most preceding games.
-Most of the worlds featured in the game inspired by Disney properties are new to the series, including the Kingdom of Corona (based on Tangled), Arendelle (Frozen), San Fransokyo (Big Hero 6), and the Pixar-based worlds Toy Box (Toy Story) and Monstropolis (Monsters, Inc.).
+The story serves as a conclusion of the "Dark Seeker/Xehanort Saga" that occurs in most preceding games.
+Most of the worlds featured in the game inspired by Disney properties are new to the series, with the Kingdom of Corona being based on Tangled, Arendelle on Frozen, San Fransokyo on Big Hero 6, and the two worlds on Pixar properties with Toy Box being based on Toy Story and Monstropolis on Monsters, Inc..
 Two new original worlds created specifically for the game also appear: a limbo for dying hearts called the "Final World"; and Scala ad Caelum, a "seat of power" for past Keyblade wielders, where the game's final battle takes place.
-Returning Disney worlds include tutorial stage Olympus (Hercules), the Caribbean (Pirates of the Caribbean), and the 100 Acre Wood (Winnie the Pooh), while original worlds include Twilight Town, the Dark World, the Land of Departure, and the Keyblade Graveyard.
+Returning Disney worlds are included with the tutorial stage Olympus being an expansion of the Hercules-based world Olympus Coliseum, the Caribbean from the Pirates of the Caribbean-based Port Royal, and the Winnie the Pooh-based 100 Acre Wood left as is, while original worlds include Twilight Town, the Dark World, the Land of Departure, and the Keyblade Graveyard.
 Worlds such as Yen Sid's Mysterious Tower, Radiant Garden, Disney Castle, and the Destiny Islands appear exclusively via cutscenes.
 The "Classic Kingdom" mini-games are inspired by classic Walt Disney Productions Mickey Mouse cartoons, including Giantland, The Karnival Kid, Musical Farmer, The Barnyard Battle, The Klondike Kid, and Mickey's Mechanical Man.

 The Toy Story, Monsters, Inc., and Big Hero 6 worlds feature original stories, with the former set between the events of Toy Story 2 and Toy Story 3, and the latter two set after the events of their respective films.
 This is different from previous worlds in the series, which have often loosely followed plot lines from the films on which they were based, including the Tangled, Frozen, and Pirates of the Caribbean worlds.
 On the amount of worlds featured in the game, Nomura noted the development team focused on creating "rich gameplay in an individual world... designed so players can take their time and enjoy the gameplay that's available" opposed to having "multiple different little worlds".